pebblecode/pebblecode.github.io/_posts/2016-02-19-maths-and-motion.md

 For our next step, we’re going to upgrade that triangle of circles into an actual triangle, and neaten up some of the code in the process.

-But as any good programmer will tell you, it’s terrible to repeat stuff, so of course we make that code a little neater and more modular.
+But as any good programmer will tell you, it’s terrible form to repeat stuff, so of course we make that code a little neater and more modular.

 You’ll notice that rather than calling `new Circle`, we’re now calling `new Path` that creates a (you guessed it!) path.